 Another dealer add on that may be worth considering is a remote starter for your car.
 These are especially handy in colder climates where you should warm your engine before hitting the road.
 However, the installation price at the dealer is often much higher than what you can find at auto parts stores.
 You can always decline the dealer's offer and have a remote starter installed by an independent auto parts specialist.

-If you're interested in gap insurance coverage, an independent Trusted Choice® agent can shop around to several companies and show you a variety of quotes before you buy.
+If you're interested in gap insurance coverage, an independent agent can shop around to several companies and show you a variety of quotes before you buy.
 That way you'll know you're getting a good value for the add on you actually need.
+They can also help you find an affordable car insurance policy.

 After-Market Add Ons That Do Not Improve Performance